TheShiningVampire/PERCEPTION_ARTPARK/README.md

 - Multi-object detection using the YOLOv5 algorithm
 - Multi-object tracking using the Deep Sort algorithm
 - Trajectory prediction using the PEC Net algorithm

+The codes have been tried on Windows 10 and Windows 11 with Torch 1.9.0 and Cuda 11.1 on Nvidia Geforce RTX 3060 GPU.
 ## :trophy: Results obtained <a name = "results"></a>

+The models were tried on Lyft level 5 dataset and the KITTI dataset.
+The results obtained on the model are as follows:
 ## **Object Detection**
 - ### Lyft level 5 dataset